-Retiring after many years of service represents a major life transition.
-Many persons look forward to retirement and the opportunities it presents.
+Retiring from EMS after many years of service represents a major life transition.
+Many people look forward to retirement and the opportunities it presents.
 However, major life changes, even when desired, can be stressful and potentially overwhelming.

-For successful retirement, persons need to prepare.
+For successful retirement from EMS, members need to prepare.
 Although having sufficient funds is important, this preparation should go beyond financial considerations.
-People need to prepare psychologically.
+EMTs need to prepare psychologically.
 This is best accomplished by life-by-design considerations and should begin years before actual departure.

-To help persons better decide when they should retire and to help them psychologically prepare for the transition out of a particular work place, peer support team members can assist those considering retirement by discussing or providing them with a copy of the Retirement Checklist.
+To help EMTs to better decide when they should retire and to help them psychologically prepare for the transition out of EMS, peer support team members can assist those considering retirement by discussing or providing them with a copy of the Retirement Checklist.